perrutquist/KroneckerProducts.jl/README.md

 KroneckerProducts.jl defines the `⊗` operator to create lazy `KroneckerProduct` objects.
-Creating such an object requires almost no time or storage, as it merely references the input arrays.
-The computation is performed each time an element of the new array is accessed, and many operations can be performed using specialised methods that do not require accessing all the elements of the Kronecker product.
+Creating such an object requires almost no time or storage, as it merely references the input matrices.
+The computation is performed each time an element of the new matrix is accessed, and many operations can be performed using specialised methods that do not require accessing all the elements of the Kronecker product.

+At the Julia REPL and in editing envrionments like Juno, the character "`⊗`" can be typed as "`\otimes`" followed by <tab>.
+The unexported `KroneckerProducts.kron` function is an ACII-compatible alternative.

 ## Example